Backlinks:The Definitive Guide

 How It Performed:

-Even though this post hasn’t generated nearly the same amount of links as the other two Link Magnets I showed you, it’s no slouch:
+Even though this post hasn’t generated nearly the same amount of links as my Google Ranking Factors post, it’s no slouch:

 More important than that, I published this guide when my blog was brand spankin’ new.
 And this piece of content helped me get some links that made a BIG dent in my rankings in the early days of Backlinko.